The Amazing World of Gumball season 6

-The sixth and originally final season of the British-American animated television sitcom The Amazing World of Gumball, created by Ben Bocquelet, premiered on Cartoon Network in the United States on January 5, 2018, and was produced by Cartoon Network Development Studio Europe.
+The sixth season of the British-American animated television sitcom The Amazing World of Gumball, created by Ben Bocquelet, premiered on Cartoon Network in the United States on January 5, 2018, and was produced by Cartoon Network Development Studio Europe.
 The series focuses on the misadventures of Gumball Watterson, a blue 12-year-old cat, along with his adopted brother, Darwin, a goldfish.
 Together, they cause mischief among their family, as well as with the wide array of students at Elmore Junior High, where they attend middle school.
 Unlike the previous seasons of the show, this season has 44 episodes, making it the longest season of the series.
-This season also contains the show's 200th episode "The Vegging", which was led into by a three-day long marathon of the series from January 13 to 15, 2018.
+It is also the final season of the original run of the series and the last aired on Cartoon Network in the United States, with the revival and seventh season branded as The Wonderfully Weird World of Gumball premiering in 2025 on Hulu and its Disney+ add-on in the U.S.

 Development

 Production

 On June 22, 2016, Cartoon Network renewed the series for a sixth season.

-This is the final season where Donielle T. Hansley Jr. voices Darwin.
+This is the final season where Donielle T. Hansley Jr. voices Darwin due to puberty.
 He voices Darwin until Christian J. Simon takes the role in "The Anybody" onward when Darwin clears his throat.

-This is Shane Rimmer (voice of Louie) and Gillian Hanna's (voice of Betty) final acting roles before their deaths on March 29th, 2019 and August 18th, 2019, respectively.
+This is Shane Rimmer (voice of Louie) and Gillian Hanna's (voice of Betty) final acting roles before their deaths on March 29, 2019, and August 18, 2019, respectively.